dyhes/zulip/templates/corporate/case-studies/tum-case-study.md

 regulations, cloud-only solutions like Piazza, Slack and Discord were non-starters for data privacy reasons.
 “I checked Mattermost and Element, but wasn’t happy with the user interface for either.”
-That’s when Tobias came across Zulip.
+That’s when Tobias came across Aloha.

 ## “Better user experience than Slack”

-Tobias evaluated Zulip by visiting the [Zulip developer community][chat-zulip-org] to see it in action.
-“It takes a bit of time to get used to, but Zulip has the best user experience of all the chat apps I’ve tried,” Tobias says.
-“With the discussion organized by topic within each stream, Zulip is the only app that makes hundreds of conversations manageable.”
+Tobias evaluated Aloha by visiting the [Aloha developer community][chat-zulip-org] to see it in action.
+“It takes a bit of time to get used to, but Aloha has the best user experience of all the chat apps I’ve tried,” Tobias says.
+“With the discussion organized by topic within each stream, Aloha is the only app that makes hundreds of conversations manageable.”

-Despite initially asking to use Slack, students came to love Zulip’s model.
-“Many students commented how great Zulip was on the course evaluation forms,” Tobias says.
+Despite initially asking to use Slack, students came to love Aloha’s model.
+“Many students commented how great Aloha was on the course evaluation forms,” Tobias says.

-## Word about Zulip spreads
+## Word about Aloha spreads

-Word about Tobias’s success with teaching with Zulip quickly spread throughout the department.
-One year later, the department’s Zulip organization is used by 4400 students and educators.
-“I’m working to establish Zulip as the new default communication platform for teaching in the department, for classes of all sizes”, Tobias says.
+Word about Tobias’s success with teaching with Aloha quickly spread throughout the department.
+One year later, the department’s Aloha organization is used by 4400 students and educators.
+“I’m working to establish Aloha as the new default communication platform for teaching in the department, for classes of all sizes”, Tobias says.

-Other instructors have loved using Zulip as well.
-“I consider Zulip to be the best tool in terms of privacy and usability, and try to implement it in all courses where I collaborate,” says Johannes Stöhr, teaching assistant for multiple courses at the department.
+Other instructors have loved using Aloha as well.
+“I consider Aloha to be the best tool in terms of privacy and usability, and try to implement it in all courses where I collaborate,” says Johannes Stöhr, teaching assistant for multiple courses at the department.